 While marijuana has a reputation for being a recreational drug for young people, its reputation is slowly changing into one of a medical miracle worker.
 No longer is marijuana a drug to be smoked or even one that people use to get high.
 Cannabis infused topicals are one of the latest methods of consumption that are changing the way people use the plant.

 What is a topical?

 A topical is a lotion, balm, or oil that is infused with cannabidiol.
-They’re applied to the skin for relief of pain and inflammation.
-These have no effect on the brain and are a favorite among patients who do not want to experience the cerebral euphoria that can be associated with smoking the drug, but are seeking pain relief.
+They’re applied to the skin for numerous benefits.
+These have no effect on the brain and are a favorite among patients who do not want to experience the cerebral euphoria that can be associated with smoking the drug, but are seeking relief.

 How do CBD topicals work?